 And Rice's note reads as follows.

-On January 5th, follow again, this but she's writing it 11, well, no, 15 days later.
+On January 5th, again, but she's writing it 11, well, no, 15 days later, just as she's leaving the White House for the last time.

-On January 5th, following a briefing by IC leadership on Russian hacking during the 2016 presidential election, Obama had a brief follow-on conversation with the FBI director, Jim Comey, Deputy Attorney General Sally Yates in the Oval Office.
+On January 5th, following a briefing by IC leadership on Russian hacking during the 2016 presidential election, Obama had a brief follow-on conversation with the FBI Director Jim Comey, Deputy Attorney General Sally Yates in the Oval Office.

 Vice President Biden and I were also present.